virotosh/bartQueryRec/README.md

 # Use Bart for Query Generations
-Replicate codes for Transformers for Query Suggestion
+Reproduce implementations from Transformers for Query Suggestion

 https://dl.acm.org/doi/10.1145/3470562